 I remember when I was first pregnant and planning out all the things we needed to do in preparation for the arrival of our first bundle of joy.
-I knew I had to stock up on essential items like baby clothes, diapers, bottles etc. As a new mom, I was focusing on all the specific items baby needed…unfortunately I never really gave much thought to all those things I needed to do while I had the extra time!
+I knew I had to stock up on essential items like baby clothes, diapers, bottles etc. But as a new mom, I was focusing on all the specific items baby needed…unfortunately I never really gave much thought to all those things I needed to do while I had the extra time!

-Because fast-forward two years later: I am a mom to a two year-old toddler and 5 month-old baby, with a messy house and ever-growing to do list that there never seems to be enough time for.
+Because fast-forward two years later: I am a mom to a two-year-old toddler and 5 month-old baby, with a messy house and ever-growing to do list that there never seems to be enough time for.